LiveGameDesignWorkshop/LiveGameDesignWorkshop.github.io/index.markdown

 Joris will provide an industry perspective on tools for game design and development.
 *More details to follow.*

-2. **Live Demo.**
+2. **Mini Game Jam.**
 Learn to use Vie, a powerful tool for rapid game prototyping that provides real-time feedback on game mechanics.
-Create your own prototype and playtest it live!
+Receive a demo, create your own prototype and playtest it live!
 [https://vrozen.github.io/Vie](https://vrozen.github.io/Vie)

 3. **Panel Discussion.**